-How do I get experience doing a thing without a job ding the thing?
+How do I get experience doing a thing without a job doing the thing?
 By doing the thing anyway.

 For design or coding there are two good places to start, and you probably should pursue both:

-- How can the application of a little design or coding enhance your current job?
+- How can adding a bit of design or coding enhance your current job?
 Are there repetitive tasks that might be automated, information that could be brought together into a dashboard, metrics or research that might inform your work or the work of your team, places where quality might be improved through greater understanding or thoughtfulness?
 You can offer to do things, or just start to do them.
 You can learn a lot by applying new skills to something you already know about.

 - What parts of coding or design can you try with what you already have, on your own time?
 I got started in design because I found desktop publishing tools fun to play with in college, and used them to make greeting cards, tee shirts, and to enhance my classwork.
 Playing with the tools in ways that scratched my own itches taught me skills that I could later apply to my work.